Here's Everything You Need To Know Ahead of This Week’s ‘Monday Night Raw'

 What Time Does 'Monday Night Raw' Start?

-Monday Night Raw began at its usual time of 8pm ET / 5pm PT, with the show concluding around 10:45pm ET / 7:45pm PT.
-This makes it one of the longer episodes of Raw since the show's Netflix debut in January.
+Monday Night Raw began at its regularly scheduled time of 8pm ET / 5pm PT, with the show concluding around 10:45pm ET / 7:45pm PT.
+However, beginning next week, on March 17, the next three shows will be beginning much earlier to coincide with the shift in time zones as Monday Night Raw heads overseas to Europe for the remainder of the month.

 Where Does 'Monday Night Raw' Take Place This Week?